roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

 [keygen-1](Files/keygen-1)

 #### Solution
 Using IDA to decompile the binary, we got [this](Code/keygen-1.c).
-2 importain functions:
+2 important functions:
 ```c
 bool __cdecl sub_804928C(char *s)
 {